aakash14goplani/HashnodeBlogs/clih9wrd700020akvhc678vu1.md

 "@auth/sveltekit": "^0.2.1"
 ```

-As I have mentioned earlier that SvelteKitAuth has built-in support for the most popular sign-in services like Google, GitHub, Auth0, Salesforce etc. we will be using built-in [Auth0 provider](https://next-auth.js.org/providers/auth0).
+As I have mentioned earlier that SvelteKitAuth has built-in support for the most popular sign-in services like Google, GitHub, Auth0, Salesforce etc. We will be using a built-in [Auth0 provider](https://next-auth.js.org/providers/auth0).

 Here is the code snippet that we will be using in *src/hooks.server.ts.* Let us now deep dive into `Auth0Provider` and the properties that are used within the provider.